MichaelCade/90DaysOfDevOps/Days/day54.md

 Helm so far seems to be the go-to way to get different test applications downloaded and installed in your cluster.

 A good resource to link here would be [ArtifactHUB](https://artifacthub.io/) which is a resource to find, install and publish Kubernetes packages.
-I will also give a shout out to [KubeApps](https://kubeapps.com/) which is a UI to display helm charts.
+I will also give a shout-out to [KubeApps](https://kubeapps.com/) which is a UI to display helm charts.

 ### What we will cover in the series on Kubernetes

-We have started covering some of these mentioned below but we are going to get more hands on tomorrow with our second cluster deployment then we can start deploying applications into our clusters.
+We have started covering some of these mentioned below but we are going to get more hands-on tomorrow with our second cluster deployment then we can start deploying applications into our clusters.

 - Kubernetes Architecture
 - Kubectl Commands